edHelper.com

 By Jennifer Kenny

-2 Today Patrick's family was going to New York City to visit the Statue of Liberty and Ellis Island.
-Patrick rounded up everyone in the house, ate a quick breakfast, and headed to the car.
+2 Today Patrick's family was going to New York City.
+They would visit the Statue of Liberty and Ellis Island.
+Patrick ate a quick breakfast with his family.
+Then he and his sister, his parents, and his grandfather got into the car.

-3 Patrick's family lived in Stony Point, a small town in Rockland County, New York.
-This is a suburb of New York City.
-While his father commuted into the large city each weekday, Patrick didn't get the chance quite that often.
-Patrick's family headed down the Palisades Parkway and over the George Washington Bridge.
-They made their way to Battery Park, New York, parked their car in a parking garage, and got in line for the ferry.
+3 Patrick's family lived in Stony Point.
+It was a small town outside New York City.
+His father commuted into the large city each weekday to work.
+Patrick didn't get the chance quite that often.
+Patrick's family drove down the Palisades Parkway and over the George Washington Bridge.
+They made their way to Battery Park in New York City.
+They parked their car in a parking garage and got in line for the ferry.

 For the complete story with questions: click here for printable